Brightspace/test-reporting-node/README.md

 [![Release][Release Badge]][Release Workflow]
 [![Node Version][Node Version Badge]][Node Version Rules]

-> [!WARNING]
-> This is still a work in progress.
-Any usage of this package is subject to
-> change without notice.

 Helper package for generating reports for use with the **D2L test reporting framework**.